William Makepeace Thackeray: College education

 Never very keen on academic studies, Thackeray left Cambridge in 1830, but some of his earliest published writing appeared in two university periodicals, The Snob and The Gownsman.

-Thackeray then travelled for some time on the continent, visiting Paris and Weimar, where he met Johann Wolfgang von Goethe.
+Thackeray then travelled for some time on Continental Europe, visiting Paris and Weimar, where he met Johann Wolfgang von Goethe.
 He returned to England and began to study law at the Middle Temple, but soon gave that up.
-On reaching the age of 21, he came into his inheritance from his father, but he squandered much of it on gambling and on funding two unsuccessful newspapers, The National Standard and The Constitutional, for which he had hoped to write.
+On reaching age 21, he came into his inheritance from his father, but he squandered much of it on gambling and on funding two unsuccessful newspapers, The National Standard and The Constitutional, for which he had hoped to write.
 He also lost a good part of his fortune in the collapse of two Indian banks.
 Forced to consider a profession to support himself, he turned first to art, which he studied in Paris, but did not pursue it, except in later years as the illustrator of some of his own novels and other writings.

+Marriage and children

-Thackeray's years of semi-idleness ended after he married, on 20 August 1836, Isabella Gethin Shawe (1816–1894), second daughter of Isabella Creagh Shawe and Matthew Shawe, a colonel who had died after distinguished service, primarily in India.
-The Thackerays had three children, all girls: Anne Isabella (1837–1919), Jane (who died at eight months old) and Harriet Marian (1840–1875), who married Sir Leslie Stephen, editor, biographer and philosopher.
+Thackeray's years of semi-idleness ended on 20 August 1836, when he married Isabella Gethin Shawe (1816–1894), second daughter of Isabella Creagh Shawe and Matthew Shawe, a colonel who had died after distinguished service, primarily in India.
+The Thackerays had three children, all daughters: Anne Isabella (1837–1919), Jane (who died at eight months old), and Harriet Marian (1840–1875), who married Sir Leslie Stephen, editor, biographer and philosopher.

+Professional journalist

 Thackeray now began "writing for his life", as he put it, turning to journalism in an effort to support his young family.
 He primarily worked for Fraser's Magazine, a sharp-witted and sharp-tongued conservative publication for which he produced art criticism, short fictional sketches, and two longer fictional works, Catherine and The Luck of Barry Lyndon.
 Between 1837 and 1840, he also reviewed books for The Times.

 He was also a regular contributor to The Morning Chronicle and The Foreign Quarterly Review.
 Later, through his connection to the illustrator John Leech, he began writing for the newly created magazine Punch, in which he published The Snob Papers, later collected as The Book of Snobs.
 This work popularised the modern meaning of the word "snob".

 Thackeray was a regular contributor to Punch between 1843 and 1854.

+Mental decline of his wife and romantic relationships

-In Thackeray's personal life, his wife Isabella sadly succumbed to depression after the birth of their third child in 1840.
+In Thackeray's personal life, his wife Isabella succumbed to depression after the birth of their third child in 1840.
 Finding that he could get no work done at home, he spent more and more time away, until September 1840, when he realised how grave his wife's condition was.
 Struck by guilt, he set out with his wife to Ireland.
 During the crossing, she threw herself from a water-closet into the sea, but she was pulled from the waters.
 They fled back home after a four-week battle with her mother.
 From November 1840 to February 1842, Isabella was in and out of professional care, as her condition waxed and waned.